johsieders/essays/content/23-is-science-a-threat.md

 ### 2 History
 Let us begin with the Greeks.

-#TODO Anaximander
+Before about 600 BCE, everything was down to the gods: sunshine, rain, hail and thunderstorms.
+Anaximander of Milet, a pupil of Thales, was the first to question this attitude.
+He correctly observed that rain is the moisture that had risen from the earth.
+This was the beginning of science, but there was still a long way to go.
 Plato (d.
 348 BCE) despised scientific experiments, which he considered unworthy of a scholar.
 Aristotle (d.
 322 BCE), on the other hand, carried out many experiments, but his results were largely wrong, both in physics and in logic.
 If the Greeks, with a few exceptions such as Archimedes and Eratosthenes, were not good at scientific experimentation, they were excellent at